tuckermint/sdk-application-tutorial/tutorial/entrypoint.md

 	config.Seal()

 	rootCmd := &cobra.Command{
-		Use:   "nscli",
+		Use:   "tmcli",
-		Short: "nameservice Client",
+		Short: "tuckermint Client",
 	}

 	// Add --chain-id to persistent flags and mark it required